pharaun13/maleficarum-worker/README.md

 # Change Log
 This is the Maleficarum Worker component implementation.

+## [7.2.0] - 2018-06-14
+### Changed
+- The wait period added in 7.1.2 is now no longer mandatory and can be parametrized via the process init method.

 ## [7.1.4] - 2018-05-17
 ### Changed
 - Increased the hardcoded wait value for the multi source consumer mode to 10000 micro seconds.